 People don’t always understand why you don’t answer their questions straight away & your favourite phrase is "stand by".

 You try your best, after all, your sole role is to help.
 It’s difficult, hectic, frustrating, stressful but sometimes really interesting.
-It can be really satisfying knowing you’ve played your part especially when the OIC1 gives you a call later to thank you for all your help.
+It can be really satisfying knowing you’ve played your part especially when the OIC ((Officer in the Case)) gives you a call later to thank you for all your help.